Across from Jonty’s neighbours in Mount Street we come to Club Row.

 And at various times a variety of Hutchinsons inhabited the Row, including West Hallam-born coalminer Samuel, sister-in-law Hannah (nee Rigley) and Samuel’s son John.

-Born in February 1843 she was the daughter of collier Joseph and Hannah (nee Rigley).
+Born on February 7th 1843 she was the daughter of collier Joseph and Hannah (nee Rigley).
 In the mid-1840’s Joseph seems to have ‘abandoned’ Hannah who was then comforted by Joseph’s nephew John Hutchinson who lived in Club Row – he was the son of Samuel and his first wife Ann (nee Skevington).
-The result of this ‘comfort’ was the birth of John junior in 1845, who was thus half-brother to Ann as well as her first cousin once removed.
+The result of this ‘comfort’ was the birth of John junior on April 25th 1845, who was thus half-brother to Ann as well as her first cousin once removed.

-In 1865 and already the mother of two illegitimate sons, Ann married Codnor-born ironstone miner John Briggs whose family had for many years lived in the Row.
+In 1865, and already the mother of two illegitimate sons William and John, Ann married Codnor-born ironstone miner John Briggs whose family had for many years lived in the Row.
 John and Ann Briggs made their home at number 8 and added seven more children before John died in Club Row in January 1881, aged 42.

 They remained there into the next century and Ann died at number 8 in 1920, aged 76.